API gateway gallery: Drop-in API policy management examples

 Get started with the ngrok API gateway by signing up for ngrok and checking out the Traffic Policy engine on your first Edge.
 Once your ngrok agent is running, you can use these drop-in API policy management examples and start shaping the security and availability of your endpoints in a few minutes.

-We’re also building a Rule Gallery in our documentation for common-to-unconventional use cases for API policy management.
+We’re also building a template gallery in our documentation for common-to-unconventional use cases for API policy management.
 If you extend one of the drop-in templates or create your own, we’d love to see a pull request in the ngrok-docs repository or a message on the ngrok community repo about what you've built.

 Share this post